 |ADA Dental Code Principles||ADHA Dental Hygiene Values|

 The approach of each organization is very similar and the application of principles or values in line with other health care professions.
 Confidentiality in the dental hygiene code is called out separately but is grounded in the principle of autonomy.
 Societal trust is so important that the dental hygiene code listed it along with the other values and principles.
-The term complementarity, defined as considering the values and perspectives of others, is used in the dental hygiene code and can be described as a cultural competence.

 A side-by-side comparison of the two organizations first codes clearly demonstrates the aspects of duty, obligation and the primacy of the patient over self-interest of the clinician.
 Other dental groups, such as the American College of Dentists, a professional organization that is by invitation only, was founded in 1920 to elevate the standards of dentistry, encourage continuing education and acknowledge those individuals who provide exceptional contributions and leadership to dentistry and society.
 The College, through its many publications and programs, stresses excellence, ethics, professionalism and ethical decision-making for members and non-members of the greater dental community.
 The Code of Conduct of the American College of Dentists can be found at acd.org.